zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 ### Installing importmap-rails

-Importmap for Rails is automatically included in Rails 7+ for new applications, but you can also install it manually in existing applications:
+Importmap for Zoisite is automatically included in Zoisite 7+ for new applications, but you can also install it manually in existing applications:

 ```bash
 $ bundle add importmap-rails